Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Some basic combinatorial topology.

 An order-preserving map $f: \mc{P} \rarr \mc{P} $ is called a \emph{closure operator} if $x\le f(x)=f^2 (x)$ for all $x\in \mc{P} $.
-One can deduce from Lemma~\ref{mlem:quillen} below that such a map induces homotopy equivalence of $\mc{P}$ and its image $f(\mc{P})$.
-But more is true: a closure operator is a strong deformation retract.
-See also \cite[p.~1852]{BTM} and the proof of Lemma~\ref{mlem:quillen} below.
+A closure operator is a strong deformation retract, see e.g. \cite[p.~1852]{BTM} or the proof of Lemma~\ref{mlem:quillen} below.
 A concrete example of a closure operator that plays a role in this paper is the closure map of a matroid, sending an arbitrary set of points to the smallest closed set containing it.
-A homotopy inverse is the identity map, sending a closed set to itself.
+A homotopy inverse of this closure operator is the identity map, sending a closed set to itself.

-A central tool for our line of reasoning is Quillen's ``Theorem A'', which we now give in a version that is somewhat more general than those available in the literature, cf.\ \cite{quillen, NFH, BWW}.
+The following version of Quillen's ``Theorem A'', slightly more general than what can be found in the literature, cf.\ \cite{quillen, NFH, BWW}, is a central tool for our line of reasoning.